Insights·longevity

 How to Improve VO2 Max

 VO2 max improvement requires a specific training architecture.
-The mistake most men make is training in the "black hole" — chronically at moderate intensity, too hard to stay in zone 2, not hard enough to reach VO2 max intervals.
-That intensity range produces minimal adaptation in either mitochondrial density or cardiovascular capacity.
+Most men train in the "black hole" — chronically at moderate intensity.
+Too hard to stay in zone 2.
+Not hard enough to reach VO2 max intervals.
+That range produces minimal adaptation in either mitochondrial density or cardiovascular capacity.

 The evidence-based protocol is polarized: 80% of training volume in zone 2, 20% in true VO2 max intervals.